ease-crc/openease/README.md

 #### How to Update Default Files

-Default files follow the internal structure given by the program.
-Therefore, the easiest way to update them (for example, to include newer neem overviews or publications), is to fetch the latest updates on a running server, while having checked `prepare downloadable files`.
-Next, download the files of choice and replace the appropriate files in this repository.
+In order to update default files for content (for example, to include newer neem overviews or publications) fetch the latest updates on a running server in the admin content panel, while having checked the `prepare downloadable files` option.
+Next, download the files of choice and replace the appropriate files in this repository in `content/default_files`.